eloylp/p2p-handshake/ADR.md

 ### Processing messages

 Currently we are using a mutable growing buffer [BytesMut](https://docs.rs/bytes/latest/bytes/struct.BytesMut.html) for bringing the message bytes from the network to memory, so we can parse them accordingly.
 The initial buffer size its currently hardcoded to 1024 bytes, being a complete handshake around 342 bytes.
-So it should be enough for a complete handshake without the need of growing the buffer, so no more allocations than the initial one.
+It should be enough for a complete handshake without the need of growing the buffer, so no more allocations than the initial one.

 After a message its successfully parsed from its binary representation, its data and the buffer part it occupies are automatically discarded.

-Other alternative idea (not implemented here) would be to make use of a [circular buffer](https://en.wikipedia.org/wiki/Circular_buffer) implementation.
+Another alternative idea (not implemented here) would be to make use of a [circular buffer](https://en.wikipedia.org/wiki/Circular_buffer) implementation.
 That would avoid the costs of allocating more space as we go by reusing the already allocated but discarded one.
 So instead of discarding old parts of the buffer with the consequent future allocation, they would just be overwritten, using cursors to control what data is still valid or not.
 As commented, the current implementation is considered good enough for now, as we are pre-allocating all the needed memory beforehand.

 ### Error handling